PauloJPS/2024-large-deviation-full-counting-statistics-in-adiabatic-open-quantum-dynamics/README.md

-# Adiabatic-Large-Deviations
+# 2024-large-deviation-full-counting-statistics-in-adiabatic-open-quantum-dynamics

-Directory for the project on large deviations of adiabatic open quantum dynamics
+Codes for reproducing the data and plots of the draft entitled "Large deviation full counting statistics in adiabatic open quantum dynamics"

 Authors: Paulo J. Paulino, Igor Lesanovsky, and Federico Carollo